Theognoodle/cite/README.md

-# KISh
+# CITE
-## Kool Internal Shell
+## Cool Internal Text Editor

-- KISh is a simple shell utility with ABSOLUTELY NO DOCUMENTATION
-- KISh is still in heavy development and not ready for release
-- Thank You
+- We Have Fifteen percent of a tutorial (YAY SPECIL)
 -